grafana/loki/docs/sources/installation/helm/reference.md

 		<tr>
 			<td>backend.terminationGracePeriodSeconds</td>
 			<td>int</td>
 			<td>Grace period to allow the backend to shutdown before it is killed.
-Especially for the ingestor, this must be increased.
+Especially for the ingester, this must be increased.
 It must be long enough so backends can be gracefully shutdown flushing/transferring all data and to successfully leave the member ring on shutdown.</td>
 			<td><pre lang="json">
 300
 </pre>